coderefinery/modular-type-along/content/encapsulation.md

 - Are you using something that is **OS-specific** (GNU/Linux vs BSD)?
 - Do you use support programs only available on certain computers?
 Fewer external utilities you use = easier portability.

+## What needs to be global vs what needs to be local?

+- Global data can be "seen"/accessed in the entire code.
+- Local data is only available in the local vicinity of its definition.
+- Try to have as little global data as possible.
+- Global data are often input parameters, configuration parameters, command-line arguments.
+- But try to localize these to the "main" code/function.